Qumulo/docs/qumulo-alerts-guide/installing-configuring/introducing-cli.md

 ---

 ## Configuration Commands
 All configuration for Qumulo Alerts is done through the CLI.
-There is a CLI command for each of the following architectures.
+There is a CLI utility for each of the following architectures.
 * Ubuntu 20
 * Ubuntu 22
 * Redhat 8